runonbitcoin/walleteering/guide/03-owner.md

 console.log('dragon.owner:', dragon.owner)
 ```

 Run calls your `owner()` method during `new Dragon()`.
-The value you return will be assigned as `dragon.owner.` If you're wondering, the reason we can test this before `sign()` is implemented is because new jigs don't require signatures.
+The value you return will be assigned as `dragon.owner.` If you're wondering, the reason we can test `owner()` before `sign()` is implemented is because new jigs don't require signatures.

 Open `test.html` in your browser and then check the web console.
 If you see `dragon.owner` set to your app's address, congratulations!
 You've just completed the most difficult part.
 Let's finish the `Owner API` by implementing the `sign()` method.

 ## The sign() method

 When a jig is updated, Run builds a transaction that spends its UTXO.
 These inputs need to be signed, so Run then calls the `sign()` method.
-You'll want to sign the transaction similarly to the `pay()` method in the purse.
+You'll want to sign the transaction similar to the `pay()` method in the purse.
 You'll send the transaction to the wallet, the wallet will sign it, and the transaction will be returned back to your adapter and then to Run.

 For a first implementation, simply sign all inputs you are able to.
 The `bsv` library can do this by calling `tx.sign(appPrivateKey)`.
 You may want to offer the option of prompting the user for each action.
 This minimizes the ability for an app to take actions on the user's behalf.
 We'll cover how to make sense of Run transactions in Chapter 4.
 You may also want to limit signing to only Run transactions as covered in Chapter 2.